Are you struggling to generate leads for your business? I’m about to show you a way to do that easily, using high-quality content.

 Step Two: Create High-Converting Landing Pages

 If you live and breathe conversion rate optimization the way that I do, you’ll probably agree with me that not all landing pages are created equal.
-Most landing pages don’t perform well and they may only occasionally get a few opt-ins.
+This is especially true in the aspect of lead gen. Most landing pages don’t perform well and they may only occasionally get a few opt-ins.
 However, others are capable of much more.
 Example: the one that generated $1 million for Moz.

 According to Econsultancy, only one out of every five marketers is satisfied with their conversion rate.
 That’s a lot of underperforming landing pages that aren’t maximizing leads and converting them into customers.